-Sick Leave may not be used during holidays, vacation, hours worked for a non-Foundation employer, or hours of work outside an employee's regular schedule.
-If sick leave is misused, sick pay will not be awarded and you may be disciplined and even discharged.
+Sick Leave may not be used during holidays, vacation, hours worked for a non- ASI employer, or hours of work outside an employee's regular schedule.
+If sick leave is misused, sick pay will not be awarded and may result in disciplinary action.